scuzzydude/asimov/asimov.md

 One of the fundamental problems we have with political leadership is most of these people are utterly useless at anything but politics.
 We don't elect people because they are good problem solvers.
 We elect people because they are good at getting elected.

 A scoot of collective genius (SCoG) could be a way of finding real leaders who can solve social and civil problems.
 The scoot is formed with a specific problem, and the trustee builds a scootage of people willing to be both responsible and accountable.
-Maybe multiple SCoG are formed to try to find a solution to the same problem, and as the solutions start to become viable, the scootage flees to the most promising or they merge.
+Maybe multiple SCoG are formed to try to find a solution to the same problem, and as the solutions become viable, the scootage flees to the most promising or they merge.

 I think this could be like on-the-job training for elective office.
 You show us what you can get done with other responsible people's wealth before you get taxpayer's money.
 With scoot, success will be measurable and failure accountable.